-Role of the Program Faculty: The faculty will not be as involved with the hands-on management of patients or cases evaluated by the senior fellow but will continue to see the patients.
+Role of the Program Faculty: The faculty will not be as involved with the hands-on management of patients or cases evaluated by the senior fellow but will continue to examine the patients and review assessments and management plans.
 The faculty will remain ultimately responsible for the quality of care given to the patients, the quality of education supplied to the general pediatric residents and medical students, and the education of the fellow.